Find out what to expect at an immunization appointment.

 Immunizations can make you and your child anxious.
 Learn how to make your child’s immunization experience a positive one.

-Watch this 2-minute video to learn some tips about how it can be easier.
+Watch this two minute video to learn some tips about how it can be easier.

-Can someone other than myself bring my child to his or her immunization appointment?
+Can someone other than myself bring my child to their immunization appointment?

 If you are having your child immunized at your public health unit, someone other than you may take your child for his or her immunizations.

 Print and complete this letter.
 Make sure the adult taking your child brings it to the appointment.
 If you do not have a printer, provide a signed note that includes the following information:

 - Name of parent/representative and his or her relationship to the child to be immunized.